saniakhan20/AspireGuide/README.md

-# 🎓 CareerML - AI-Based Career Prediction & Recommendation System
+# 🎓 AspireGuide- AI-Based Career Prediction & Recommendation System

 CareerML is a full-stack web application that combines **Machine Learning** with **ASP.NET MVC** and **Flask API** to provide intelligent career prediction and recommendation services based on user inputs and datasets.